Leandro Coronel

-Leandro Coronel (born 10 February 1988) is an Argentine football midfielder who plays for Liniers.
-He usually plays as a centre midfielder and, occasionally, as a right winger.
+Leandro Gastón Coronel (born 10 February 1988) is an Argentine former professional footballer who played as a midfielder.

 Career

-Coronel made his league debut in a 3-2 away win against Banfield on 15 April 2007.
-He scored his first goal for the club on 18 April 2009 in a 2-0 victory over Arsenal de Sarandí.
+Coronel made his league debut in a 3–2 away win against Banfield on 15 April 2007.
+He scored his first goal for the club on 18 April 2009 in a 2–0 victory over Arsenal de Sarandí.
 During that year, he was part of the Vélez squad that won the Clausura championship.

 Coronel was loaned to recently promoted Quilmes for the 2010–11 Argentine Primera División season.
 After one season with Quilmes, he was loaned to Instituto in the Primera B Nacional (Argentine second division).
+In the second half of 2012, he moved to Chile and joined Deportes Iquique.

+Back in Argentina, Coronel played for clubs such as Chacarita Juniors, Atlético Concepción, among others.

+In 2022 he will retire playing in Club Leandro N. Alem.